apache/cloudstack-documentation/source/adminguide/networking/multiple_guest_networks.rst

 Prerequisites
 ^^^^^^^^^^^^^

-Ensure that vm-tools are running on guest VMs for adding or removing networks to work on VMware hypervisor.
+Ensure that vm-tools are running on Guest Instances for adding or removing networks to work on VMware hypervisor.